 Marketers tend not to admire that approach.
 Similarly, marketers tend to find engineers a bit fuddy-duddy, unrealistic, and overly idealistic.

 Marketing-led companies tend to be great at creating massive awareness about new products, and even entire new product categories.
 It costs them a lot of money.
 (When I ran my bespoke software dev company, I felt obliged to advise starry-eyed would-be entrepreneurs (although it pained me to do it) to ensure they had at least as much budgeted for marketing their software as they had for writing it...)
 However, usually the "new" products or product categories were first developed by engineers.
 Engineers generally view marketers with suspicion, and think of them as charlatans.

 Engineering-led companies tend to suffer from the conceit that by building a better product, the market will be able to recognise their superiority and will actively try to buy their stuff.
 That's because that's how engineers think.
 This approach is (sadly) often disastrous in business terms.
 Engineer-led companies often lose out to marketing-led companies especially in new product segments that the market doesn't understand.

 So, recognising this, what does a savvy person do?
 If you see technology marketed to you... know that you don't need it.
 Don't get swept up into "the narrative".
 If you still find the narrative compelling don't buy the thing that's marketed to you.
-Be skeptical!
+Be sceptical!
 Take the initiative and do some research for yourself.
-You'll almost certiinly find a functionally equivalent product, developed by an engineering-led company, that is both lower cost (because the engineering-led company doesn't have to fund marketing!) and higher quality.
+You'll almost certainly find a functionally equivalent product, developed by an engineering-led company, that is both lower cost (because the engineering-led company doesn't have to fund marketing!) and higher quality.